 Take the first step towards peace of mind with LoPriore’s team.
 Experience tailored insurance solutions that fit your lifestyle and budget.
 Get your free, no-obligation quote today and see the difference expertise makes!

 Well, that damage is caused by water.
-Water damage is bad enough in the south, but when you have existing water that collects into an existing object, and it freezes over, it expands with far more force than you may realize.
+Water damage is bad enough in the south, but when you have water that collects into an object and it freezes over, it expands with far more force than you may realize.
 That’s how you get potholes, how brick walls deteriorate, and how parts of your home can get destroyed.

 Best Fall Home Improvement Tips

 Okay, now is the time to take a weekend and start getting things done.
-You will likely miss the first snowfall if you get it done by mid-November.
+If you don’t get it done by mid-November, you will likely miss the first snowfall.
 The sooner you spend a Saturday, the sooner you will have peace of mind going into winter.

-While it is a primary concern, ice isn’t the only thing that can cause damage to your home in the winter, so it’s best to be prepared.
-Luckily, you can take some small steps now that can keep your home safe for the season and beyond.
+While ice is a primary concern, it’s not the only thing that can cause damage to your home in the winter.
+Luckily, you can take some small steps now that will keep your home safe for the season and beyond.
 Let’s talk maintenance tips.

 Clean Your Gutters

-We know that New England weather is far less than predictable, and when the fall rains come in or when the snow melts in the early spring, it’s very important that you have your gutters cleaned.
+New England weather is far less than predictable, and when the fall rains come in or the snow melts in early spring, you must have your gutters cleaned.

 There are plenty of reasons to add this to your fall checklist.
-When you don’t give water anywhere to run, it can rot away your roof, allow more water to damage your siding, cause leaks, and more.
-Leaving your gutters clogged can also make a home for rodents and other pests to move in and likely invade your home as the weather gets colder.
+When water has nowhere to go, it can rot away your roof, damage siding, cause leaks, and more.
+Clogged gutters also attract pests as they seek shelter in colder months.

-Fall is the time of year when gutters get the most clogged, so it’s essential that this gets done before the snow comes.
-This is an easy task that can save you thousands of dollars on expensive repairs later on.
+Fall is the time of year when gutters get the most clogged, so this task must be completed before snow arrives.
+This simple task can save you thousands in repairs.

 Inspect Your Roof